openxc/vi-firmware/docs/platforms/ford.rst

 Bare Metal
 """"""""""

-Once the :doc:`dependencies </installation>` are installed, attach a JTAG adapter to your computer and the VI, then compile and flash:
+Attach a JTAG adapter to your computer and the VI, then compile and flash:

 .. code-block:: sh